Chelsea Manning must be immediately released from prison, judge orders

 A US federal judge on Thursday ordered that former US soldier and WikiLeaks source Chelsea Manning should be immediately released from prison, where she was being held for refusing to testify in an ongoing US investigation of WikiLeaks.

-An entry in the US district court docket in Alexandria, Virginia, signed by Judge Anthony Trenga also rejected a request by Ms Manning to cancel fines which he had imposed for her refusal to testify, and ordered instead that a judgment be entered against her for $256,000, the total amount of accrued fines.
+The judge left in place more than $250,000 in fines he imposed for her refusal to testify to the grand jury

+Ms Manning had argued that she had shown she could not be coerced into testifying and therefore should be released.
+On Wednesday, her lawyers said she had attempted to take her own life while at the jail in Alexandria.

-A detention hearing for Ms Manning scheduled for Friday was cancelled. – Reuters
+A detention hearing for Ms Manning scheduled for Friday was also cancelled. – Reuters/AP